 The Performatist As A Self-Creative Being

 Although I largely accept the validity of these concepts of how our world forms us, we also form it.
-We are creative agents in the world, however, the vast majority of us operate by default.
-We are, to a greater degree, operated upon by society and culture as opposed to conscious operative agents.
-The purpose of the content of this site, therefore, is to encourage readers to operate on the world, to be autonomous, conscious creative agents, to be The Performatist in one's own life.
+We possess the ability to be creative agents in our own experience, however, the vast majority of us operate by default.
+We are, to a greater degree, operated upon and dictated to by society and culture.
+Others command us, in our thought and belief through marketing, advertising and propaganda.
+They command us too in our daily work, and by extension, our self-concept and ideas of personal value.
+We are not free, we are bound.
+Therefore, our greatest challenge is to command our own work and life.
+The purpose of the content of this site is to encourage readers to operate on the world, to be autonomous, conscious creative agents, to be The Performatist in one's own life.
 Now that you are here and reading this, I encourage you to go deeper – subscribe to The Performatist newsletter.

 Get Every Article